kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 - Of additional interest inside the Messages extension are a storyboard, an asset catalog, and **MessagesViewController.swift**, which is a subclass of `MSMessagesAppViewController`.
 - **Messages.framework**, which contains all of the message-related classes you will need.

 Select the **Stickerlicious project** in the Project Navigator, then choose the **MessagesExtension** target.
-In the **General** tab, change the **Display Name** to **Stickerlicious**.
+In the **General** tab, verify the **Display Name** is **Stickerlicious**.

-All Messages apps live inside a `MSMessagesAppViewController` subclass.
-It contains several properties and methods of interest when building more complex message apps, but for a dynamic sticker pack, you can ignore all of them.
+All Messages apps live inside a `MSMessagesAppViewController` subclass. `MSMessagesAppViewController` contains several properties and methods of interest when building more complex message apps, but for a dynamic sticker pack, you can ignore all of them.

-Open **MessagesViewController.swift** and delete all of the template methods, leaving you with an empty class declaration.
+> **Note**: For a more information on `MSMessagesAppViewController`, see Chapter 6, "Intermediate Message Apps".

-> **Note**: For a deep dive into `MSMessagesAppViewController`, see Chapter 6, "Intermediate Message Apps".
+For now, open **MessagesViewController.swift** and delete all of the template methods, leaving you with an empty class declaration.

 ### The sticker browser view controller